ionos-cloud/crossplane-provider-ionoscloud/docs/api/compute-engine/statefulserverset.md

 						* `key` (string)
 							* description: The key that will be replaced by the value computed by the handler
 						* `options` (object)
 							* description: The options for the handler.
-For example, for ipv4Address and ipv6Address handlers, we can specify cidr as an option
+For example, for ipv4Address and ipv6Address handlers, we need to specify cidr as an option
 						* `type` (string)
 							* description: The type of the handler that will be used for this substitution.
 The handler will be responsible for computing the value we put in place of te key